 Context

-3 out of 10 people do not have access to safely managed drinking water services and 6 out of 10 people do not have access to safely managed sanitation facilities.
-At least 892 million people continue to practise open defecation.
+Three out of 10 people do not have access to safely managed drinking water services, and six out of 10 people do not have access to safely managed sanitation facilities.
+At least 892 million people continue to practice open defecation.

 FXB in action